MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/DNSForServicesPods/README.md

 ### Pods

-A Pod's hostname is metadata.name by default.
+A `Pod`'s hostname is metadata.name by default.
-The Pod spec has a hostname field to override the default.
+The `Pod` spec has a hostname field to override the default.
-The Pod spec has a subdomain field.
+The `Pod` spec has a subdomain field.

 ```
 hostname: FOO